-Consensus and the CITB Levy Order your industry, shared responsibility
+Consensus and the CITB Levy Order

+YOUR INDUSTRY, YOUR VOICE

 WHAT AND WHEN IS CONSENSUS?

-Every three years, CITB must consult with construction industry employers on its proposals to deliver skills and training to the construction industry using Levy funding.
+Consensus is a process usually undertaken every three years where CITB must consult with employers on its proposals to deliver skills and training to the construction industry using Levy funding.
 'Consensus' is the final stage of this consultation process, where employers are asked the Consensus question: "Do you agree that the Levy Proposals are necessary to encourage adequate training in the construction industry?"
 Consensus is not itself a vote on the future of CITB, it is a say on how CITB will generate Levy over the next three years.

-The next Consensus will be in the summer of 2021, considering Levy Proposals for assessments we raise in 2022-25.

-A SHARED RESPONSIBILITY FOR The construction industry

-It is CITB's responsibility to develop and implement proposals for the benefit of the whole construction industry.
-It is the responsibility of each employer and Prescribed Organisation to carefully consider if, in their view, the Levy Proposals will deliver the training needed for the benefit of the whole construction industry now and into the future.

-It is important that an employer does not focus solely on the impact of the proposals on their particular organisation or sector.
+The next Consensus will start on 10th February 2025 and run until 11th April 2025, considering Levy Proposals for assessments we raise in 2026 - 2028.
+A SHARED RESPONSIBILITY FOR The construction industry It is CITB's responsibility to develop and implement proposals for the benefit of the whole construction industry.
+It is the responsibility of each employer and Prescribed Organisation\ to carefully consider if, in their view, the Levy Proposals will deliver the training needed for the benefit of the whole construction industry now and into the future.
+It is important that an employer does not focus solely on the impact of the proposals on their particular organisation or sector. \Prescribed Organisation A Prescribed Organisation is an organisation that represents employers likely to be Levy payers and has the authority to represent the views of those employers.